 - Who are they targeting?
-Is there website "hip and fun"?
+Is their website "hip and fun"?
 Is it classy and clean?
 Is it simple and easy to navigate?
 Is it dated?

 - What are they writing about?
 News on their own offerings?
 Advice and tips to help their clients or industry followers?

-These are some general questions you should take notes on when scoping out their website, blog, and social media accounts.
+These are some general questions you should take notes on when scoping out their websites, blogs, and social media accounts.